robinbronstond/Qrcode-logo-text/README.md

 # Qrcode-logo-text

+Generate QRCode with logo and textCreate QRCode image with add logo in center and add text word in qrcode Top , Center & Bottom position

 PHP QR Code porting with logo and text
 *
 * PHP QR Code porting with logo and text